igormironchik/md4qt/README.md

 # Q/A

+**Why this library tied to Qt?
+I want to see STL only in dependencies.**

+ * This library was born in the Qt based project.
+Long time the library was not in separate project, and the code was under the GPL license.
+ I decied to weak restrictions for the possible users, and separated code into this library, and gave it MIT license.
+Ok, I can template the code, make Qt dependency as optional, and make library header-only.
+Yes, it's not so big effort, I guess a week or two.
+But I don't need it.
+I don't believe that this library will become very popular and will has a lot of users, so I don't see a need for this job.
+But if you need pure STL solution for `std::wstring` and `std::wistream`, just let me know.
+Submit an issue, and we'll discuss.

 **What should I know about links in the document?**

  * In some cases in Markdown link's URL is something document related.
 So, when